trieu/leo-cdp-free-edition/README.md

 3. <b> Personalization and targeting </b>: With LEO CDP, businesses can use customer data to personalize and target their marketing efforts, such as by sending targeted email campaigns or displaying personalized website content.
 4. <b> Analytics and reporting </b>: LEO CDP provides real-time analytics and reporting capabilities, allowing businesses to measure the effectiveness of their marketing efforts and gain insights into customer behavior.
 5. <b> Integration with other systems </b>: LEO CDP can integrate with other systems such as CRM, marketing automation, email marketing service and advertising platforms to create a seamless and holistic view of customer data across the organization.
-6. <b> Integration with AI CHATBOT </b>: LEO Chatbot can assist in collecting valuable customer data through natural language conversations.
-By analyzing these interactions, businesses can gather insights into customer preferences, behaviors, and needs, contributing to a more comprehensive customer profile within the CDP.

 # LEO CDP Data Flow